MESSAGE FROM THE PRESIDENT OF MELBOURNE DAI LOONG ASSOCIATION INC

 MESSAGE FROM THE PRESIDENT OF CHINATOWN PRECINCT ASSOCIATION INC

-Having gone through a tumultuous year and with so much uncertainties, it is now time for our Traders and commerce to live up to the standard of the Ox and work our way back to the glorious days.
-With assistance from the Federal and State government and the strong support and encouragement of the City of Melbourne, we will achieve our goals.
+It is now time for our Traders to live up to the standard of the Tiger and work our way back to better days.
+With assistance from the Federal and State Governments and the strong support from and encouragement of the City of Melbourne, we will achieve our goals.
+We look forward to your continued support and assistance for our Traders and fellow Victorians.

 To our fellow Victorians and all Australians, stay vigilant, stay safe and healthy.

-I would like to congratulate the Melbourne Dai Loong Association (MDLA) as the endorsed Organisation to manage the Melbourne Chinatown Chinese New Year Festival.
+I would like to congratulate the Melbourne Dai Loong Association (MDLA) as the endorsed Organisation to manage the Melbourne Chinatown Chinese New Year Festival again.
 Our Chinatown Precinct Association Inc. is pleased to be able to work together with MDLA to deliver the Melbourne Chinatown Chinese New Year Festival.

 I wish everyone celebrating the Chinese New Year “Kung Hei Fatt Choi / Gong Xi Fa Cai”.